WHY USE IDD Therapy?

 - You aren’t getting enough pain relief from other treatments

-- You’re struggling with drug side effects like constipation, drowsiness, confusion and nausea4
+- You’re struggling with drug side effects like constipation, nausea and somnolence3

 LESS MEDICATION NEEDED

-At doses high enough to be effective for some patients, pain killers can cause side effects such as constipation, drowsiness, confusion or nausea.4
+At doses high enough to be effective for some patients, pain killers can cause side effects such as constipation, nausea and somnolence.3

 Because it is an intrathecal drug delivery system, the pain medication is delivered directly to the fluid flowing around the spine.
 When medicine is placed right where it is needed, you need less.
-Intrathecal drug therapy, therefore, may help minimise some of the possible side effects that may accompany pain medication.1
+Intrathecal drug therapy therefore may help minimise some of the possible side effects that may accompany pain medication.1,7

 TRY IT FIRST